 At the Wings Over the Rockies Air & Space Museum, more than 40 planes and riveting space-oriented displays occupy the sprawling space, an aviation wonderland that allows families to get up close and personal with giant bombers, fighter jets, antique planes and a search-and-rescue helicopter.
 The museum always has seasonal exhibits, and on the second Saturday of each month, kids can experience the electrifying buzz of climbing into the planes' cockpits.

 While you're not going to come across any living, breathing dinosaurs while you're here in Denver - they're still extinct, the last we checked - you will have ample opportunity to learn about these long-gone Colorado residents.
-At Dinosaur Ridge in Morrison (near Red Rocks Amphitheatre) you can touch the bones of Allosaurus and Stegosaurus at the site where important dinosaur discoveries were made in the late 1800s.
+At Dinosaur Ridge in Morrison (near Red Rocks Park & Amphitheatre) you can touch the bones of Allosaurus and Stegosaurus at the site where important dinosaur discoveries were made in the late 1800s.
 See how Iguanadons walked by viewing real dinosaur footprints forever preserved in the sandstone.

 Morrison Natural History Museum